SHASWAT2000-loves-logic/Weather-Forecast-Website/README.md

 **Final commit (1/11/2022)** - Updated the code to accomodate the fetched weather information from the Meteosource API and deployed the website on Vercel.

-Note - The website is not responsive as it does not have any media queries.
+Note - The website was designed only for desktop/laptop type devices and is not responsive on other devices as it does any have any media queries.

 **Issues/Bugs** -